syncfusion-content/xamarin-docs/Xamarin/Diagram/Connector.md

 ---
 title: Adding connectors in diagram control for Xamarin.Forms | Syncfusion
-description: Describes how to add connector, connection with node and it's appearance in diagram control for Xamarin.Forms
+description: Learn about Connector support in Syncfusion Xamarin Diagram (SfDiagram) control and more details.
 platform: Xamarin
 control: Diagram
 documentation: UG
 keywords:
 ---
-# Connector
+# Connector in Xamarin Diagram (SfDiagram)
 Connectors are objects used to create link between two Points, Nodes or ports to represent the relationships between them.

 ## Create connector